Skip to Content

 Shaving Direction for Sensitive Skin

-3. Avoid shaving against the grain, especially in sensitive areas, to reduce irritation.
+3. Avoid shaving against the grain, especially in sensitive areas, to minimize irritation and razor bumps.

 Post-Shave Care for Sensitive Skin